Get a quote

 How defects are handled in residential strata insurance

 Building defects are a common issue across Australia for apartment owners and strata managers.
 In fact, according to a Deakin University report, building defects are considered inevitable, with common defects including design flaws, plumbing and drainage issues, faulty wiring, unsafe cladding and defective roof coverings.
-The report examined that the rising number of defects has led to significant distress in affected residents and owners.
+The report examined the rising number of defects that have led to significant distress for affected residents and owners.

-It is important to note, that while defects may be excluded from the property section of the policy, it may not carry over to the liability section of the policy.
+It is important to note, that while defects may be excluded from the property section of the policy, the exposure may carry over to the liability section of the policy.

 The good news is… buildings with defects are still insurable – if insureds act proactively.